 It was amazing how many times we had to tell them to do better in school-still do to this day!
 It was a good and regular interval of time to have these conversations.
 Our teens could talk about all sorts of things that were going on in their lives at that particular time in their lives.

 Keep in mind that my husband and I are not parenting experts.
 Far from it.
 However, we have gotten one kid out of his teens and out of college.
-Another is finishing his associate’s degree, and our baby is a sophomore in high school.
+Another has finished his associate’s degree, and our baby is a sophomore in high school.

 This has been a fun, but challenging journey.
 I hope that some of what has worked for us will work for you!

-How to prepare for college life or whatever else is to come
+How to get ready for college or whatever else is to come

 I broke College Bound into 14 conversations.
 They range in topics from setting up a college budget, obtaining letters of recommendation, contacting colleges with questions to finding scholarships, and more.